AdaGold/ride-share-rails/README.md

 ## User Stories

 ### Overall
-- From any page I can click a menu entry to create a new passenger.
+- From any page I can click a menu entry to create a new passenger
 - From any page I can click a menu entry to create a new driver
 - From any page I can click a menu entry to view a list of all passengers
 - From any page I can click a menu entry to view a list of all drivers